 Mexican Street Corn Salad with Black Beans

-This Mexican Street Corn Salad with Black Beans is incredibly flavorful, filling, and can be stored in the refrigerator for several days.
-It’s fantastic for summer potlucks or picnics, as it travels really easily, and serves as a great side dish for lots of different mains.
+This Mexican Street Corn Salad recipe with Black Beans is incredibly flavorful, filling, and can be stored in the refrigerator for several days.
+It’s fantastic for summer potlucks or picnics, as it travels really easily, and serves as a great side dish for lots of different mains like Carne Asada.

-People always love to ask me what my favorite foods are to make, and even though it isn’t the “sexy answer” (I say this based on the looks of disappointment I always get, hah!), I really love making different types of flavorful salads.
+People always love to ask me what my favorite foods are to make, and even though it isn’t the “sexy answer” (I say this based on the looks of disappointment I always get!), I really love making different types of flavorful salads.

 I think a lot of people don’t get excited about salad because their mind may instantly go to the salad bar.

 I get the whole “choose what you want” idea of the salad bar, with different types of lettuce, a selection of chopped ingredients, and all the standard dressings, but most salad bars aren’t that exciting.
 There aren’t any cohesively crafted themes to them.

 Dishes like this Moroccan Spiced Carrot Salad or Warm Brussel Sprout Salad with Crispy Goat Cheese aren’t the norm.